Mikulitsi/information-security-course/h6 - Going Dark.md

 ## Tor

+I started installing Tor with command `sudo apt-get install torbrowser-launcher` though first I got an error message.
+I could fix this with running command `sudo nano /etc/apt/sources.list` to see the repository list, then I added the word `contrib` to every line that did not start with `#` and that helped to fix the issue once I ran the command `sudo apt-get install torbrowser-launcher` again.
+After the install was finished, I ran the command `torbrowser-launcher` and as can be seen from the screenshot below, it starting downloading Tor Browser for the first time.

 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/56f847dd-c539-41f3-b22b-621ffda5b274" />

+After it finished downloading, Tor Browser opened like seen in the screenshot below and that was all with the installation process

 <img width="1387" height="890" alt="image" src="https://github.com/user-attachments/assets/10ba33e0-cca7-4300-b7b4-793ae9e8f934" />

+As you can see the search engine used by Tor is `DuckDuckGo` and it gives an option to onionize the search to give more privacy.

+In the class then we got to know from our teacher Tero about a search engine for Tor, which has an onion available, named `Ahmia`.
+As it says in the screenshot below, Ahmia searches hidden services on the Tor network and has some content filtering to filter abusive content.

 <img width="1276" height="815" alt="image" src="https://github.com/user-attachments/assets/a2cf9a23-f3aa-4170-a9b9-705912918860" />

 <img width="1273" height="733" alt="image" src="https://github.com/user-attachments/assets/449daf1e-de4d-402c-a257-87a2261d8c50" />

+For marketplace I just searched marketplace on Ahmia and from that I found this marketplace called `Anonymous Marketplace`.
+Never heard of this before and I have no idea if this is just a spoofed website of some real marketplace but some of the things here seem too good to be true and for me rings bell that this might be a scam website alltogether even though as you will see from the screenshots below, it does have a review section but there's no way for me to know those are actually real reviews...

 <img width="1377" height="820" alt="image" src="https://github.com/user-attachments/assets/8229ed5a-9dca-4d65-85bf-7716504e230d" />